 - A. Introduction to Revised Application (one page, required only for revised applications): Summarize the substantial additions, deletions and changes to your application.
-In addition, concisely address each of the concerns raised by the previous reviews.
-Please note that the deadline for revised applications is February 20, with an LOI due January 9. - B. Specific Aims (one page): "State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
+In addition, concisely address each of the concerns raised by the previous reviews. - B. Specific Aims (one page): "State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
 List succinctly the specific objectives of the research proposed."
-(Text taken from NIH instructions) - C. Leadership Plan (one page): Both Pls must make major contributions to the project.
-Indicate the individual research assignments of the Pls.
-State how the Pls will coordinate their activities, resolve problems, and allocate responsibilities for management and reporting.

-- D. Research Strategy (limited to 6 pages): Six pages in total are allowed for the subsections of Significance, Innovation, and Approach.
+(Text taken from NIH instructions) - C. Research Strategy (limited to 6 pages): Six pages in total are allowed for the subsections of Significance, Innovation, and Approach.
 Suggested allocations of this space for those three subsections are noted below. - a.
 Significance (suggested length of 1⁄2 page): "Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses.
 Explain how the proposed project will improve scientific knowledge, technical capacity, and/or clinical practice in one or more broad fields.
 Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field will be changed if the proposed aims are achieved."
 (Text taken from NIH instructions) - b.
 Innovation (suggested length of 1⁄2 page): "Explain how the application challenges and seeks to shift current research or clinical practice paradigms.
 Describe any novel theoretical concepts, approaches or methodologies, instrumentation or interventions to be developed or used, and any advantage over existing methodologies, instrumentation, or interventions.
 Explain any refinements, improvements, or new applications of theoretical concepts, approaches or methodologies, instrumentation, or interventions."
 (Text taken from NIH instructions) - c.
 Approach (suggested length of 5 pages): "Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project. ...Include how the data will be collected, analyzed, and interpreted as well as any resource sharing plans as appropriate.
 Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims.
 If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high risk aspects of the proposed work.
 Point out any procedures, situations, or materials that may be hazardous to personnel and precautions to be exercised."
-(Text taken from NIH instructions) - E. References: Include those references needed to demonstrate the need for this research, establish feasibility for hypotheses and procedures, and provide support for the approach.
+(Text taken from NIH instructions) While not required, preliminary studies or data may be incorporated within the Approach section. - D. References: Include references that demonstrate the need for this research, establish feasibility for hypotheses and procedures, and provide support for the approach.
 Include titles and authors.